Welsh Neck Baptist Church – Society Hill, South Carolina

 South Carolina | SC Picture Project | Darlington County Photos | Welsh Neck Baptist Church

-The Welsh Neck area in the bend of the the Great Pee Dee River opposite Society Hill was first discovered by Welsh Baptist settlers in 1736.
-These Baptists, who had traveled from Delaware, petitioned the colonial government for a land grant along the river.
+The area in the bend of the the Great Pee Dee River of modern-day Marlboro County was settled by Welsh Baptists in 1736 and subsequently called Welsh Neck.
+These settlers, who had traveled from Pennsylvania and Delaware, petitioned the colonial government for a land grant along the river.
 They received a large tract along both sides of the Great Pee Dee, and more settlers arrived and formed Welsh Neck Baptist Church in 1738.

-By 1798 the settlement had dispersed to higher ground on both sides of the river which became known as the Long Bluff and Society Hill communities.
-Welsh Neck Baptist Church relocated to the latter and retained its name.
-Today the former Welsh Neck settlement is woods.
+By 1798 the Welsh Neck settlement had dispersed to Long Bluff, which is no longer extant, and Society Hill, a new community that developed around a school – Saint David’s Academy – near Long Bluff.
+Saint David’s Academy and Society Hill thrived, and eventually people abandoned Long Bluff for the new community near the school.
+Welsh Neck Baptist Church relocated to Society Hill in 1798 and retained its name.
+Today the both Long Bluff and the former Welsh Neck settlement are undeveloped woods.
 The brick building pictured here was built in 1938 and is the church’s third structure to occupy the present site.

-Welsh Neck Baptist Church is listed in the National Register as part of the Welsh Neck-Long Bluff-Society Hill Historic District, which says the following:
+Welsh Neck Baptist Church is listed in the National Register as part of the Welsh Neck-Long Bluff-Society Hill Historic District:

 The Welsh Neck-Long Bluff-Society Hill area is one rich in historic significance.
 The Welsh Neck community was an early religious center (a ca. 1738 Baptist church was established here) for the Pee Dee region, and Long Bluff served as a judicial center.
 The courthouse at Long Bluff, with its jail, tavern, and supporting buildings, was a center of activity for the Upper Pee Dee region during the Revolution.
 Few small communities have contributed more to the public in the way of culture, education and leadership than has Society Hill.
 It has numbered among its population outstanding leaders in religion and education, jurists, statesmen, soldiers, authors, and agriculturists.